gobabygocarswithjoysticks/gbg-pcb/README.md

 * For the previous versions of the GBG-PCB see https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/version_1
 * Version 1 GBG-PCBs had a higher, 10 amp current capacity and a lower part count but only runs on 12 volts.

-## Questions?
-Please email our support line at gbg-pcb@googlegroups.com

 # Want one?
 Here's a few options:
-* Email pnwassistivetech@gmail.com<!--  or visit the [PNW Assistive Technology website](TODO/gbg-pcb) -->.
+* Email pnwassistivetech@gmail.com or visit the [PNW Assistive Technology website](https://pnwassistivetechnology.org/).
 Thank you to PNWAT for supporting this project and being a supplier of these boards.
 * Use this PCBWay link to order fully assembled boards: [PCBWay](https://www.pcbway.com/project/shareproject/GBG_PCB_Go_Baby_Go_Printed_Circuit_Board_V2_1_50f76f82.html)
 * Email gobabygocarswithjoysticks@gmail.com.
-I may have a small number of assembled V1 and V2 boards to sell or donate to you.
+We may have a spare V1 or V2 GBG-PCB that we can donate to you.
 * Or please feel free to use these [files](/PCB_production) and get boards yourself.
 Instructions [here](https://gobabygocarswithjoysticks.github.io/gbg-pcb/instructions/how-to-make-boards/how-to-make-boards)

 # Software